UWSysLab/diamond/README.md

 In order to cross-compile for using Diamond on Android or iOS, you need to download the compile tools.
-Create a `toolchains` directory in the `backend` directory of the Diamond source code and keep everything that you downloaded there.
+Create a `toolchains` directory in the `platform` directory of the Diamond source code and keep everything that you downloaded there.

 ### Android
 1. Install either Android Studio or the stand-alone SDK.
 2. Create a directory for the Android NDK tools:

-        $ mkdir backend/toolchains/android
+        $ mkdir platform/toolchains/android

 2. Download the Android NDK from [here](http://developer.android.com/ndk/downloads/index.html).